DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 * [UK visa support for Ukrainian nationals](https://www.gov.uk/guidance/support-for-family-members-of-british-nationals-in-ukraine-and-ukrainian-nationals-in-ukraine-and-the-uk)
 * [Apply to stay in the UK under the Ukraine Extension Scheme](https://www.gov.uk/guidance/apply-to-stay-in-the-uk-under-the-ukraine-extension-scheme)

 If you are already in the UK under a [different type of visa](https://www.gov.uk/guidance/ukrainian-nationals-in-the-uk-visa-support) (for example, a visitor or seasonal worker visa) you can apply to the [Ukraine Extension Scheme](https://www.gov.uk/guidance/apply-to-stay-in-the-uk-under-the-ukraine-extension-scheme).
-Depending on your personal circumstances, you could also apply for a [skilled worker visa](https://www.gov.uk/government/publications/teach-in-england-if-you-qualified-outside-the-uk/teach-in-england-if-you-qualified-outside-the-uk#visas-and-immigration) (to work as a teacher) or [student visa](https://www.gov.uk/government/publications/train-to-teach-in-england-non-uk-applicants/train-to-teach-in-england-if-youre-a-non-uk-citizen#visa) (to train as a teacher).

-You will need to meet the eligibility requirements for these types of visas and you should be aware that time spent in the UK under the Ukraine Extension Scheme and the student visa does not count towards an application for permanent settlement.
-Time spent in the UK under the skilled worker visa does count towards such an application.

-### Useful documentation for teachers and trainee teachers
+### What is the most appropriate visa for Ukrainians who wish to stay in the UK long-term?

+If you are interested in working as a teacher and applying for [indefinite leave to remain in the UK](https://www.gov.uk/indefinite-leave-to-remain), you should consider a [skilled worker visa](https://www.gov.uk/government/publications/teach-in-england-if-you-qualified-outside-the-uk/teach-in-england-if-you-qualified-outside-the-uk#visas-and-immigration).

+Time spent in the UK under the skilled worker visa counts towards an application for permanent residence.
+You will still need to meet the eligibility requirements for this type of visa.
+You can apply for a skilled worker visa whichever type of visa you currently have allowing you to stay in the UK.

+### What you’ll need to pass safeguarding and criminal records checks

 For safeguarding reasons, schools will assess your suitability to teach from a range of different sources, including: